chrsalx/fetchr-hello-world/README.md

 The ansible script first builds the docker image that will be used to run Jenkins, using a base image from docker and sharing a backup of the Jenkins configuration with the container once it's run.

-Once the Jenkins server is running, ansible sends a request to trigger a new pipeline which proceeds to clone the repo and build the the .war file which is then retrieved by a polling task run by ansible.
+Once the Jenkins server is running, ansible sends a request to trigger a new pipeline which proceeds to clone the repo and build the .war file which is then retrieved by a polling task run by ansible.

 Once ansible knows the project is compiled, it builds the docker image using the source and runs it.
-Killing the Jenkins container in the process as it wont be needed anymore.
+Killing the Jenkins container in the process as it won't be needed anymore.

+# How to manage deployment versions with maven
+Maven versions can be managed with a plugin that updates the version every time it is called.
+It's called Versions Maven Plugin.

+We would only need to set up the CI to trigger this plugin every time a new release is accepted.